carpentries/instructor-development/roles/discussion-coordinators.md

 ## Requirements

-- Member of the mentoring subcommittee
+- Member of the Mentoring Subcommittee

 ## To Volunteer

-- Join the mentoring committee, Join the mentoring committee, contact the chair(s) when the position is open
+- Join the Mentoring Subcommittee, and contact the chair(s) when the position is open

 ## Checklists and Resources

-To get access to AMY and to the Community Calendar, contact the Software Carpentry administrator.
+To get access to AMY and to the Community Calendar, [contact](mailto:sher@carpentries.org) the Carpentries Workshop Administrator.

 ### Ongoing

-- send out emails to the discussion hosts list as needed, asking for volunteers
+- Send out emails to the discussion hosts list as needed, asking for volunteers
-- set up discussion times:
+- Set up discussion times:
-	- add times and sign-up space to Etherpad
+	- add times and sign-up space to [Etherpad](http://pad.software-carpentry.org/instructor-discussion)
 	- add times to Community calendar
-- recruit discussion leaders (email request templates are provided to make things easier) and add them to the discussion-hosts lists
+- Recruit discussion leaders and add them to the discussion-hosts lists.
+Email request templates are provided to make things easier
-- provide updates and ask for community input on how discussions are going in main mentoring committee calls
+- Provide updates and ask for community input on how discussions are going during the Mentoring Subcommittee meetings

 ### Weekly: Set Up Discussions